NickRamsey6/cs12dotnet8/Chapter04/README.md

 ## My takeaways / Questions / Notes
 Nice to see how functions will display parameters and VisualStudio will help you use the functions correctly.
 Watch out for silent overflow
 Do we typically build a function then another function to call that function?
+What unit testing framework do we use?